 - Exercise can help deal with the hyperactivity that comes with ADHD.

-Have you tried any of these tips?
+Have you tried any of these tips for kids with ADHD?
 Do you have any tips to share?
 We’d love to hear from you!